Last Updated on

 - You need just THREE HEALTHY INGREDIENTS – bananas, oats, and eggs – to make these waffles.
 No more measuring out flour and milk!

-- The batter for these banana oat waffles takes just a few minutes to blend in a high speed blender or food processor.
-Pour the batter into a waffle maker and you have delicious waffles in just 4 to 5 minutes.
+- The batter takes just a few minutes to blend in a high speed blender or food processor.
+Pour it into a waffle maker and you have delicious waffles in just 4 to 5 minutes.

 - So… they’re healthy waffles, naturally sweetened with bananas.
 They’re also refined sugar free and gluten free (if you use gluten free oats).

-- But… they don’t really taste like healthy waffles.
+- But… they don’t really taste healthy.
 To me they taste like cake.
 In fact they remind me of banana bread.
 Cake for breakfast, anyone?

 - They freeze really well.
 Simply pop into the toaster on a low setting to reheat.